PeterCamilleri/CX16/vm/sweet_16.md

     br next_item   ; Branch to the top of the loop

+### BRK -- Invoke the _brk_ Interrupt.

+This instruction executes a 6502 _brk_ instruction that vectors through the interrupt vector.
+The results of this depend on the nature of the interrupt handler and are beyond the scope of this document.

+Note:
+* At this time this instruction is disabled and performs no operation.

 ### BZ -- Branch If Zero

 Branch if the register recorded in the status register (R14H) is 0